rupabhbharti/Impossible-Cricket-Quiz/README.md

 # Impossible-Cricket-Quiz

-An Alexa skill for cricket trivia.
+An Alexa trivia skill based on cricket.